ksumit01/TaskManagementApp/README.md

 - View Task Component: Displays the task list and enables task management.
 - Add Task Component: Allows users to create and add new tasks.
 - Navbar Component: Offers easy navigation and logout functionality.
+- Main Component: DashBoard Page Where View Task and Add Task Will Be Viewed.

 ## Services
 User Service: Manages user-related functionalities such as login, signup, and authentication.